EPiC-APOC/whitelist/README.md

 ### Main features:

-- The entire repo is curated.
-- New domains are added frequently.
+- New domains are added frequently. (see: **anudeepND** for: 'referral-sites.txt' & 'whitelist.txt')
 - Comes with a shell script i.e you can add all domains automatically at an instant.
 - Domains are categorised and are included in 3 different files.
 - If you are a beginner to Pi-Hole, adding these sites resolves many problems.